ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 4. Finally, Appraisal of Evidence occurs.
 This is the process of verifying the Evidence received by a Verifier from the Attester, and using an Appraisal Policy to develop an Attestation Result, used to inform decision making.
-In practice, this means comparing the device measurements reported as Evidence with the Attester configuration expected by the Verifier.
-Subsequently the Appraisal Policy for Evidence might match what was found against Reference Values (aka Golden Measurements), which represent the intended configured state of the connected device.
+In practice, this means comparing the Attester's measurements reported as Evidence with the device configuration expected by the Verifier.
+Subsequently the Appraisal Policy for Evidence might match Evidence found against Reference Values (aka Golden Measurements), which represent the intended configured state of the connected device.

 All implementations supporting this RIV specification require the support of the following three technologies: